 It also runs OS-level voice commands: open apps, switch apps and tabs.
 Push-to-talk (hold Option) is there too.

 For AI-heavy work, that loop is the whole point.
-You can speak thousands of words of prompts a day, keep several agents busy at once, and ship faster, and the $99 license pays for itself against any subscription within a year.
+You can speak thousands of words of prompts a day, keep several agents busy at once, and ship faster, on a flat $99/year with unlimited words and unlimited voice commands, no per-word meter running.

 Pros